ASQL Tutorial¶

 Output:

-- cohort_month: When users signed up
+- cohort: When users signed up

 - period: Months since signup (0 = signup month, 1 = first month after, etc.)